 Runners are not allowed to receive assistance from crew on the course outside of the Blue Sky Start/Finish area at mile 9.2.
 No pacing is permitted.

-Much of the course is run on trails that are not easily accessible to spectators.
-The best viewing points are the Start/Finish line at the Blue Sky Trailhead (also mile 9.2 Aid), the Soderberg Trailhead, and the Hunter Loop 18-mile turnaround.
+Much of the course is run on trails that are not easily accessible to spectators, especially for the half marathon.
+The best viewing points are the Start/Finish line at the Blue Sky Trailhead (also marathon mile 9.2 Aid), the Soderberg Trailhead, and the Hunter Loop 18-mile turnaround.

 - For the Start/Finish, park in the Marina parking area (see above) and walk over, please do not drive through or park at the start/finish.